Philip-D21/Philip-D21/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: Bagged Diploma in Software Engineering at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 - 🌱 I’m currently learning Go, and Python (Django).
 - 💻 I used these tech stack NodeJS , Typescript, NestJS.
 - 😊 I’m looking for help with open source projects, hackathons, internships, entry-level opportunities , and Junior role.